nathancahill/Anycomplete/README.md

     anycomplete.registerDefaultBindings({"cmd", "ctrl"}, 'L')

-### Warning: Google might block your IP address if you use this
+### Warning

+Google might block your IP address if you use this.
 See #26.

 ### Privacy